rayhu/scenic-server/README.md

-# Scenic Server Python Project Setup
+# Scenic Road Server Python Project Setup

 ## Overview

-The project is based on FastAPI and is deployed on a server.
+The project is the backend server for the Scenic Road mobile app.
+It is built with FastAPI and is deployed on AWS.

 ## Activate Virtual Environment